amerello/Theia/docs/html/_sources/features.txt

   (i.e., as many octaves as can be generated), 3, and 0 (i.e., the source image).
 Typically these parameters are set to match the :class:`SiftDetector` parameters.

+.. class:: BriefDescriptorExtractor

+.. function:: BriefDescriptorExtractor(int patch_sample_size, const int num_bytes)

+   The [BRIEF]_ algorithm is a binary algorithm that operates on local image patches around a keypoint or a point of interest.
+The binary values are set by randomly choosing two pixels to compare within the patch.
+The same random pattern must be used in order to compare BRIEF descriptors (each :class:`BriefDescriptorExtractor` object creates exactly one pattern that may be used repeatedly).

+.. class:: FreakDescriptorExtractor

 .. function:: FreakDescriptorExtractor::FreakDescriptorExtractor(bool rotation_invariant, bool scale_invariant, int num_octaves)